Bam4d/Griddly/docs/tutorials/Projectiles/index.rst

    env.step([1, 3]) # flame_shoot DOWN
    env.step([1, 4]) # flame_shoot LEFT

-.. seealso:: For more information on how Griddly deals with any action space you should look `here <doc_action_spaces>`
+.. seealso:: For more information on how Griddly deals with any action space you should look :ref:`here <doc_action_spaces>`

 And thats about it for this tutorial!